What Is a Tax Deduction and How Does It Work?

 - Tax exemptions

 - A tax exemption either reduces or eliminates your requirement to pay taxes.
 Personal exemptions were done away with in the 2017 Tax Cuts and Jobs Act and will be gone until at least 2025 and existing exemptions overlap with certain tax deductions — both reduce your taxable income.
-Income from unemployment compensation or municipal bonds as well contributions to charity or a health savings account may be tax exempt.
+Income from unemployment compensation or municipal bond may be tax exempt.

 Standard Deduction vs. Itemized Deductions

 Your income, filing status and amount of potential deductions determine whether you should claim the standard deduction or itemize deductions when filing your income tax return.
 You have to choose one route or the other — you cannot choose both.

 The standard deduction is a specific amount determined by the government based on your filing status.
 The amount varies based on your filing status and is adjusted each year.

 |Filing Status||2022 Tax Year||2023 Tax Year|

 The standard deduction is also higher for taxpayers who are 65 or older and for blind taxpayers.